MarkEmery/plex-rate-track/README.md

 **Apple Shortcut**

 Set up a shortcut as per the screenshot below and name it 'Five Star'.
+Ensure to run it within the Shortcuts app first, as doing so appears to register it with Siri.
 When needed, saying 'Hey Siri, Fire Star' will run it.
 A spoken acknowledgement will be returned.

 <img width="320" alt="IMG_2797" src="https://github.com/user-attachments/assets/c1051650-a560-4ebd-badb-66e864cd7980" />
 <img width="320" height="1389" alt="IMG_2512" src="https://github.com/user-attachments/assets/1112a48c-0cdf-4f57-a0fa-d238fbd2f744" />